LukeGrahamLandry/franca/devlog.md

+## (Mar 22)

+terminal
+- history command
+- cmd+arrow to move jump between command output like warp

 ## (Mar 21)

 - os: shitty O_APPEND (run_tests needs it now). libc_start_main for tests/c.fr
 - cleanup: @if(TODOWASM) is official now. run_tests skips for os.
+- started splitting wasm/isel legalization part from ssa->stack in the hopes it will be less confusing to be smarter about leaving values on the stack. stashed that for now.

 ## (Mar 20)